-Kiev, Ukraine… September 1941 – Konstantin and Olga Omelchenko were a young married couple living in Kiev.
-Two weeks after the Germans invaded Kiev on September 19, 1941, Olga noticed the vacant shack next to their home was occupied by a woman, two small children, and their grandmother.
+Kyiv, Ukraine… September 1941 – Konstantin and Olga Omelchenko were a young married couple living in Kyiv.
+Two weeks after the Germans invaded Kyiv on September 19, 1941, Olga noticed the vacant shack next to their home was occupied by a woman, two small children, and their grandmother.
 The woman introduced herself as Anna (whose real name was Etel Openheim) and asked Olga if she could give her some milk for the children.
 Olga not only brought milk but food for the family.

 Over time Anna regained her strength.
 With the help of Olga and Konstantin, she obtained false documents and started to live openly as a non-Jew.
 Anna would go to nearby villages and barter with the farmers for food.
 Olga and Konstantin continued to help Anna and her family with food and supplies.

-Anna, her mother, and the two children survived to see Kiev liberated on November 6, 1943.
+Anna, her mother, and the two children survived to see Kyiv liberated on November 6, 1943.

 Konstantin died years ago and Olga passed away in 2017.